Get matched with vetted scholarships and enter our

 Walsh School of Foreign Service essay

-The Walsh School of Foreign Service was founded more than a century ago to prepare generations of leaders to solve global problems.
-What is motivating you to dedicate your undergraduate studies to a future in service to the world?
+Georgetown University’s Walsh School of Foreign Service was founded more than a century ago to prepare generations of leaders with the foundational skills to address global issues.
+Describe your primary motivations for studying international affairs at Georgetown University and dedicating your undergraduate studies toward a future in global service.

-International service is a rather uncommon major and profession to go into.
+International affairs is a rather uncommon major and profession to go into.
 Therefore, there is most likely a story behind your decision to choose this school.

 Start by brainstorming the following questions: